Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: SN H0pe host galaxy

-Having estimated the intrinsic colors $Q_F$, we evaluate Eq.~\ref{eq:a_v} for every pixel of the arc, assuming the reddening law from \citet{1999PASP..111...63F} \footnote{We note that using the extinction law of \citet{1989ApJ...345..245C} instead does not change our results.
-We use the Python package \texttt{\href{https://github.com/sncosmo/extinction}{extinction}} for its implementation of various extinction laws.} and extinction ratio $R_V = 3.1$ (i.e., galactic extinction), again following \citet{2009ApJ...691..277S}.
-We note that $\lesssim10\%$ pixels obtain slightly negative $A_V$ values, which is not physical.
-Nevertheless, these values are limited to pixels close to the edge of the arc mask, which contain flux from the ICL or galaxies other than the SN H0pe host, have low S/N or have negative flux due to a slight over-subtraction of the background level.
-We show in Fig.~\ref{fig:dust_map_image_plane} the map of dust extinction $A_V$ for each pixel within the arc mask, excluding pixels around the SN images.
-The middle and right panels of Fig.~\ref{fig:dust_map_image_plane} show that, as expected, areas with larger dust extinction align well with lower-intensity regions of the arc in bluer filters (for example in F200W, but it is also clear in F150W despite lower S/N).
+After estimated the intrinsic colors $Q_F$, we evaluated Eq.~\ref{eq:a_v} for every pixel of the arc, adopting the reddening law of \citet{1999PASP..111...63F} \footnote{Using the extinction law of \citet{1989ApJ...345..245C} produces negligible differences.
+We used the Python package \texttt{\href{https://github.com/sncosmo/extinction}{extinction}} for its implementation of various extinction laws.} and extinction ratio $R_V = 3.1$ (i.e., galactic extinction), again following \citet{2009ApJ...691..277S}.
+Fewer than $10\%$ of the pixels yield slightly negative $A_V$ values, which is unphysical.
+These pixels generally lie near the edge of the arc mask, where flux from the ICL or other galaxies, low S/N, or slight over-subtraction of the background can produce negative fluxes.
+Figure~\ref{fig:dust_map_image_plane} shows the map of dust extinction $A_V$ for each pixel within the arc mask, excluding pixels around the SN images.
+The middle and right panels of Fig.~\ref{fig:dust_map_image_plane} confirm that areas with higher dust extinction correspond to lower-intensity regions of the arc in bluer filters (for example, in F200W; the trend is also clear in F150W despite its lower S/N).